 Installing first KMS Server

-These are the steps I followed to install the KMS server.
+Below are the steps I used to install the KMS server.
 We determined that due to the number of client activations, and the capacity of our infrastructure we had no problems installing this server on our secondary domain controller.
 From here on we will call it DC2.

 Now you are done installing your KMS server.Note this will provide activation for clients and/or servers depending on the KMS key you used to activate DC2.
 Office KMS activation will be covered in a later section.